lmorg/murex/docs/FAQ.supported-platforms.md

 If you do happen to run into any such bugs then I do welcome pull requests.

-Feature wise, job control isn't supported in Plan 9 because Plan 9 doesn't support all of the required etc signals.
+Feature wise, job control isn't supported in Plan 9 because Plan 9 doesn't support all of the required signals.

 ## Other CPU architectures